Edge-of-chaos enhanced quantum-inspired algorithm for combinatorial optimization: Performance of the GbSB

 \section{Performance of the GbSB}

 To evaluate the performance of the GbSB, we first solved a standard benchmark problem named K$_{2000}$, a 2,000-node MAX-CUT problem~\cite{57} equivalent to a 2,000-spin Ising problem with all-to-all connectivity ($J_{i,j} \in \{ \pm 1 \}$)~\cite{5,17,19,21,24,32}.
+In this work, we evaluate the cut value only at the final time, because its calculation is time-consuming.
+(We confirmed that the present results remain unchanged even if we evaluate the cut value at all the time steps and select the best one.)
 The best known cut value of K$_{2000}$ is 33,337 reported in ref.~\citenum{21}.
-Figure~1a shows the success probability, $P_\mathrm{S}$, of finding the best known value by the GbSB with various values of $M$ and $A$.
-(See Appendix~\ref{Appendix1} for the detailed settings of the other parameters.)
+Figure~1(a) shows the success probability, $P_\mathrm{S}$, of finding the best known value by the GbSB with various values of $M$ and $A$.
+[See Appendix~\ref{Appendix1} for the detailed settings of the other parameters.
+Also see Appendix~\ref{Appendix3} for average cut values corresponding to Figs.~1(a--c).]
 It thus turns out that the GbSB with appropriate values of $M$ and $A$ can find the best known value of K$_{2000}$ with almost 100\% probability.
 To the best of our knowledge, this is the highest success probability of this problem.
+(In Fig.~\ref{fig1}(b), we can see a vertical stripe around ${M=2700}$ where $P_\mathrm{S}$ becomes relatively low.
+This is not an artifact but its underlying cause is difficult to explain.
+This may be a unique circumstance of this instance.)

-To verify that the ultrahigh performance of the GbSB holds for problems other than K$_{2000}$, we also solved randomly generated 100 instances of the 700-spin Ising problem with all-to-all connectivity (${J_{i,j} \in \{ \pm 1 \}}$)~\cite{21,27} and the first ten instances of the well-known MAX-CUT benchmark set called G-set~\cite{5,15,16,17,21,26,28,30,31,32,45}, which are equivalent to the 800-spin Ising problem with sparse connectivity (${J_{i,j} \in \{ 0, -1 \}}$ or $\{0, \pm 1\}$, see Fig.~2).
+To verify that the ultrahigh performance of the GbSB holds for problems other than K$_{2000}$, we also solved randomly generated 100 instances of the 700-spin Ising problem with all-to-all connectivity (${J_{i,j} \in \{ \pm 1 \}}$)~\cite{21,27} and the first ten instances of the well-known MAX-CUT benchmark set called G-set~\cite{5,15,16,17,21,26,28,30,31,32,45}, which are equivalent to the 800-spin Ising problem with sparse connectivity (${J_{i,j} \in \{ 0, -1 \}}$ or $\{0, \pm 1\}$, see Fig.~\ref{fig2}).
 Similarly to the case of K$_{2000}$, we obtained success probabilities exceeding 90\% for 32 instances of the 700-spin problem and two G-set instances (G3 and G6).
 (See Tables~\ref{table1} and \ref{table2} for the detailed results and settings.)
-Figures~1b and 1c show the corresponding results of two of them to Fig.~1a.
+Figures~\ref{fig1}(b)(c) show the corresponding results of two of them to Fig.~\ref{fig1}(a).
 Thus, the ultrahigh performance of the GbSB holds not only for K$_{2000}$ but also for other large-scale problems.